PageRank on inhomogeneous random digraphs: A family of inhomogeneous random digraphs

 We now define the in-degree and out-degree of vertex $i \in V_n$ according to

 respectively, where $X_{ij} = 1( (i,j) \in E_n)$ is the indicator function of whether edge $(i,j)$ is present in the graph.
-Note that from the independent edges assumption, we have that the $\{X_{ij}: 1 \leq i \neq j \leq n\}$ form a sequence of independent Bernoulli random variables, with $\mathbb{P}_{\bf W}( X_{ij} = 1) = p_{ij}^{(n)}$.
+Note that from the independent edges assumption, we have that the $\{X_{ij}: 1 \leq i \neq j \leq n\}$ form a sequence of independent Bernoulli random variables, with $\mathbb{P}_{n}( X_{ij} = 1) = p_{ij}^{(n)}$.

-The following theorem provides the distribution of the in-degree and out-degree of a typical vertex in a graph generated via our model.
-Since under Assumption~\ref{A.Types} all vertices are identically distributed, this is the common distribution of all vertices in the graph; $\Rightarrow$ denotes weak convergence in $\mathbb{R}^2$.
+The following theorem provides the distribution of the in-degree and out-degree of a randomly chosen vertex, i.e., a typical vertex, in a graph generated via our model.
 Its proof is given in Section~\ref{SS.DegreeProof}.